 A crisis indeed!
 The Church today is in serious need of understanding and discipline regarding the doctrine and understanding of New Testament fellowship.

-Perhaps no one states the importance of genuine fellowship more powerfully than Vivian H. Green, 4 who wrote the following closing to his 400 page work, A New History of Christianity.
+Perhaps no one states the importance of genuine fellowship more powerfully than Vivian H. Green, [ref]DD FRHistS, former Fellow and Rector of Lincoln College, Oxford[/ref] who wrote the following closing to his 400 page work, A New History of Christianity.
 At this point in the book Green has come to the end of some 1,950 years of Church history.
 He traced Christianity from a small band of disciples in Jerusalem through history as it became the world’s predominant religion.
 Green closes his book with these statements:

 Recovering the Lost Art of Fellowship